fbpx

 Ecology 515,516

-Self-pollination of Yerba mansa is genetically blocked.
+Self-pollination of yerba mansa is genetically blocked.
 A pollen grain that lands on a pistil of the same plant will not develop.
-This self-incompatibility is an extreme adaptation to assure cross-fertilization, which, in turn, promotes genetic diversity, population health and survival, and – ultimately – evolution.
-The success of self-incompatibility depends upon receipt of pollen from other plants; in areas or during times of low plant abundance, or low numbers of pollinators, seed production could cease entirely.
+This self-incompatibility is an extreme adaptation to ensure cross-fertilization, which, in turn, promotes genetic diversity, population health and survival, and – ultimately – evolution.
+Thus the success of self-incompatibility depends upon cross-pollination – the receipt of pollen from other plants; in areas or during times of low plant abundance, or low numbers of pollinators, seed production could cease entirely.

-A common adaptation to insure survival and growth during times when cross-pollination is restricted, is to reproduce vegetatively.
-The system of stolons and rhyzomes of yerba mansa produce large patches of identical individuals without pollination.
-However, as the size of such a patch increases, the distance between plants near the patch center and other plants increases and the efficiency of input of pollen from genetically different plants diminishes.
+Vegetative reproduction is one adaptation to ensure survival and growth during times when cross-pollination is restricted.
+The system of stolons and rhizomes of yerba mansa produce large patches of identical individuals without pollination.
+However, as the size of such a patch increases, the distance to plants near the patch center increases and the efficiency of pollen input from genetically different plants diminishes.

 Human Uses 15,17,67,272,282